Idhant-6/Fantastic-Face-Detector/README.md

 * Extract The Zip File.
 * Run The Hand Detection.py File And Wait for it to Configure itself for few seconds,
 * After The Camera Has Been started, Then Show your hands in the Camera.
 * And Then, Wow!
-You Can see that The Project will Detect the 21 Landmarks on Your hands and show it in the camera!!
+You can see that the Project can not detect the Face mesh and show it in the camera!!
 * Press Escape Key To Close The Camera if You Want...

 ## Fianlly Experiments! 👨‍🔬